ems-project/EMSCoreBundle/doc/twig/extractor.md

 {{ meta.locale }}
 ```

-You can also specify a filename and bypass the tika's cache:
+You can also specify a filename and bypass the 3MB protection:

 ```twig